 Respect others!
 Respect other people’s boundaries – enter people’s physical and emotional spaces slowly, mindfully and with full consent.

 Respect the Venue!
 Clean up after yourself, if you need help, ask one of the organizers.
-Don’t forget this is a collaboration project so if you have some extra time on your hand, clean up if you see trash lying around.
+Don’t forget that our events are collaboration projects so if you have some extra time on your hand, clean up if you see trash lying around.

 Please refrain from consuming any alcoholic beverages or any other mind altering substances at our events.